 Radio-interlinked smoke detectors and heat alarms are interlinked through radio-frequency signals.
 If one smoke alarm detects fire, all alarms go off.
 In the case of the battery operated radio-interlinked smoke alarms, no wiring is required at all.
 The mains-powered smoke alarms require 230V supply, for example from the light fitting, but do not need to be linked to each other with cables.

-Radio-interlinked smoke alarms are sometimes also called wireless smoke alarms, although this can be confusing when dealing with radio-interlinked smoke alarms wired into the mains power supply in a building.
-Radio-interlinked smoke alarms communicate with each other with radio frequency (RF).
+Radio-interlinked smoke alarms are sometimes referred to as wireless smoke alarms, although this can be confusing when dealing with radio-interlinked smoke alarms wired into the mains power supply in a building.
+Radio-interlinked smoke alarms communicate with each other via radio frequency (RF).
 If one alarm detects fire it will pass the signal to the other smoke alarms which will also sound an alarm.
-This is particularly important for large buildings or if the bedroom is far from the kichen.
-Outhouses can also be connectd into the radio-interlinked smoke alarm system.
+This is particularly important for large buildings or if the bedroom is located far away from the kitchen.
+Outhouses and garages can also be connected into the radio-interlinked smoke alarm system for added peace of mind.
 Radio-interlinked alarms can be battery powered or mains powered.
-We even offer a battery operated smoke alarm with radio-interlink that contains a sealed battery which lasts the full ten years of the alarm's life (Ei600RF series).
+We even offer battery operated smoke and heat alarms with radio-interlink that contain a sealed battery which lasts the full ten years of the alarm's life.